thycotic/privman-docs/integration/active-directory/10-5-set-up-privilege-manager-azure-ad-integration.md

 ![](images/azure-ad-10-5/b6858530e012495734f18a0b35efb561.png)

 Clicking on Azure Active Directory Domains will take you to a new page.
-Hit the “Add New” button.
+Click the “Add New” button.

 ![](images/azure-ad-10-5/da54d99b71f0d244e7e8b65b0f08680c.png)